Codehackerone/codehackerone/README.md

 - 👨🏻‍💻 I’m currently working on MERN Stack in web development
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and Spanish
 - 💬 Ask me about astronomy 🔭
 - 📫 How to reach me: soumyajitdatta123@gmail.com
 - ⚡ Fun fact: I like both Biology and Computer Science.